Working with Vulnerable People Registration in the ACT: A Guide for Foster Carers

 A consistent theme in the research around ACT foster care applicants is anxiety not about their own record, but about other adults in the household.
 This comes up most often in households where:

-The requirement applies to all adults with regular unsupervised access to children in the home, not just the named applicants.
-Your foster care agency will ask about all adults in the household as part of the application process, and they will require WWVP registration numbers for everyone covered.
+The agency's household screening considers all adults with regular unsupervised access to children in the home, not just the named applicants.
+Your foster care agency will ask about all adults in the household as part of the application process, and it will require the relevant screening details and WWVP registration numbers for applicants covered.

 Having a household member with a criminal history does not automatically disqualify the primary applicant from fostering.
 The agencies have experience navigating these situations.
 But it needs to be addressed honestly and early, rather than discovered later in the process when it causes delays.